Python Fundamentals#

 True

-You can verify the result above by doing the operations in your head.
-It is important to keep in mind general rules of return types for numerical values.
+It is important to keep in mind general rules of return types for numerical values:

-• Adding or subtracting integers yields an integer
+• Adding or subtracting integers yields an integer:

 type(x + x)